Sohom-Sarkar/Formal-Verification-Asgm/REPORT.md

 A care set is valid when fixing it *forces* the miter to 1, so the test for dropping a bit is that `solve([miter = 0] + remaining)` stays UNSAT — not "is the miter still satisfiable", which it always is.
-I got this wrong first time round and the criterion freed every bit, reporting a care set of size zero.
-On the buggy adder it cuts 33 input bits to 8, `a[3:6]` and `b[3:6]`, which is exactly one carry-lookahead block's inputs plus its carry source.
-Verified
-independently: 200 of 200 random completions still expose the bug.
+We got this wrong first time round and the criterion freed every bit.
+On the buggy adder it cuts 33 input bits to 8, `a[3:6]` and `b[3:6]`, exactly one carry-lookahead block's inputs plus its carry source; 200 of 200 random completions of that set still expose the bug.

 ### Fault localisation